Kia Cadenza

 As of January 2014, it was sold in South Korea, United States, Canada, China, Colombia, Brazil, Chile, and the Middle East.
+A total of four engines were applied to the car as options, including the 2.4L Theta II MPI engine, 2.7L Mu MPI engine, 2.7L Mu LPI engine, and 3.5L Lambda II MPI engine, and a 6-speed automatic transmission as the gearbox.

 First generation (VG; 2009)

 The Cadenza uses the new front-wheel-drive Type-N platform with MacPherson front suspension and a multilink rear suspension.
 The Cadenza was offered with three gasoline engines ranging from 165 horsepower to 290 horsepower for the 3.5-liter Lambda.
 A new 2.4-liter Theta II with gasoline direct injection (GDI) that produced 201 horsepower was also available.
 A hybrid K7 700h was available in Korea, featuring a 159 hp four cylinder engine and a 35 kW electric motor.

 The Kia Cadenza was designed by Kia design chief Peter Schreyer who was chief designer at Audi and uses Kia's corporate Tiger Nose grille.

 In January 2013, Kia announced that the Cadenza will be available in the United States.
 It is Kia's version of the Hyundai Azera.
 Standard features will include leather seats, Bluetooth, a navigation system, Kia UVO, alloy wheels, and other luxury car features.
 This was one of five Korean luxury sedans sold in the United States at the time, the other four cars being the Hyundai Azera, Hyundai Genesis, Kia K900 and Hyundai Equus.

 The car features Nappa leather seats, a feature commonly found on more expensive vehicles such as those from BMW and Mercedes-Benz.
 The Nappa leather is available in three colors: black, beige, or white (the white interior requires all three packages available on the Cadenza: the Luxury, Technology, and White Interior Packages).
 The driver's seat is both heated and ventilated, and the passenger's seat is heated.
 The rear seats can also be heated.
 A dual sunroof is available.
 The car features the 3.3L, 294 horsepower V6, the most powerful engine available for the Cadenza.
 The engine is used in the Cadenza's platform mate, the Hyundai Azera, and is a Hyundai-built engine from the Lambda engine family.